dinosg/dod_public/README.md

 Failfindbat
 Analyzes usl.
 Computes a failure matrix wherever battery charge or capacity can’t cover usl.
 It charges battery with that portion of the generator capacity not needed for the critical load, less a penalty for the battery round trip efficiency.

+testfind, testfindbat are earlier versions that execute by direct running as opposed to by being called as a function. assumptions on energy storage parameters are pre-defined as variables. testfindbat_p is set up for multiprocessing using a parallel pool however it turned out that numba accelerator @njit achived better performance benefits